Chapter 6: School With the Shinigami

 Conclusion: he's going to say something stupid when he opens his mouth to answer their questions.

-True to expectation, he smiles politely at them and says, "I come from the Spirit Plane, and my name is perfectly normal there—though Shinigami is a title, not a name.
-And yes, I think this is my real eye colour—but it's difficult to say because I can change my appearance at will."
+True to expectation, he smiles politely at them and says, "I come from the Spirit Plane and my name is perfectly normal there.
+Although, Shinigami is a title, not a name.
+Yes, I think this is my real eye colour, but it's difficult to say because I can change my appearance at will.
+I don't remember if it's always been this colour or if I changed it when I first became a shinigami."

 They stare at him, dumbfounded.
 The only sound in the room is the smack of my palm hitting my face in despair.

-That idiot!
+That idiot.
 At this rate we'll be outcasts of Class 2-4 together.
+How wonderful!

 Someone coughs, and then bursts into laughter.
 It spreads like a contagion until everyone's giggling and whooping with glee.
 Makoto-san, who's the closest, chuckles and claps him on the back.
 "Oh man, that was good!
 You really had us going there."